 The Audit and Risk Committee comprises six independent Non-Executive Directors of the Board.
-The Chairman of the Board is not a member of the Audit and Risk Committee preserving the independence of the Committee.
+The Chair of the Board is not a member of the Audit and Risk Committee preserving the independence of the Committee.
 The Committee is independently led.
-Five Non-Executive Directors have been members of the Audit and Risk Committee throughout the full year and comprise Huw Davies (Chairman), Gillian Camm, Fiona Reynolds, Kate Mingay and Jim McKenna.
-A further appointment was made during the year (Tim Gardam).
+Five Non-Executive Directors have been members of the Audit and Risk Committee throughout the full year and one further appointment was made during the year (Kevin Wall).

 The Board is satisfied that each of the Committee members is appropriately qualified and experienced to fulfil their role.
-Huw Davies is nominated as having recent and relevant auditing experience, and Kate Mingay has recent and relevant financial experience for the Committee.